 That means: get a good tailor.
 It’s nearly impossible to find something off the rack that meets the fit requirement of the truly tasteful dresser.

 Also, good taste shares something with good style in that it implies visual harmony.
 The colors of the garments – and the coloring of the wearer – harmonize with each other in “temperature” (warmth or coolness of tone) and value (range of light and/or darkness in the colors.)
 And then, there are the nitty gritty details.
 Patterns and prints, their scale, the size of a fabric’s weave and the textures of the fabrics flatter the person wearing them.
 And, the proportions of the pieces themselves make sense in terms of their size and their cut.

 “I don’t mind bad taste.
 A little bad taste is like paprika.
 It’s no taste that I abhor.”
 Diana Vreeland

 But let’s not get too hung up on the details here.
 Instead of making yourself crazy trying to get it all “just right” you can, with some of the guidelines above, simply make it a lot better.
 Besides, sometimes good style trumps good taste.

 As with Mrs. Vreeland, a real tastemaker can be someone who appreciates what makes her unique, including her so-called figure “faults,” unusual features or atypical proportions.
 She is supremely comfortable in her own skin and it shows in how she carries herself.
 In that way, she creates her own version of taste, and by repeating that she establishes a personal signature, which is, after all, the goal… and a pretty noble one at that.

-Do you think that taste can be learned?
+Do you think that fashion taste can be learned?
 Or, is it something that you are “born with?”
-What fashion topics would you like me to explore in future articles?
+On the other hand, should you dress with taste?
+Do you think good fashion taste is just another thing that tries to define who we should be?
 Please join the conversation.